Catholic Church and the Age of Discovery: School of Salamanca

 The School of Salamanca, which gathered theologians such as the Dominican Francisco de Vitoria (1480–1546), and later theologians, such as the highly influential Jesuit Francisco Suárez (1548–1617), argued in favor of the existence of rights to indigenous peoples.
 For example, these theologians thought that it was illegitimate to conquer other peoples for religious reasons, or even to force the baptisms of non-Christian subjects.
 Their views on non-believers had been already established by medieval discussions of Jewish and Muslim subjects of Christian princes.
 Although this view was not always prevalent, it was the traditional Dominican and Thomist view, and reflected the practice of late antiquity and the early Middle Ages.
 However, while such theologians limited Charles V's imperial powers over colonized people, they also mentioned some legitimate reasons for the conquest.
 For instance, on their view, war might be justified if the indigenous people refused free transit and commerce to the Europeans; if they forced converts to return to idolatry; if there come to be a sufficient number of Christians in the newly discovered land that they wish to receive from the Pope a Christian government; if the indigenous people lacked just laws, magistrates, agricultural techniques, etc. In any case, title taken according to this principle must be exercised with Christian charity, warned Suárez, and for the advantage of the Indians.
 More traditional theologians legitimized the conquest while at the same time limiting the absolute power of the sovereign, which was celebrated in others parts of Europe under the developing notion of the divine right of kings.

 Conversions and assimilation

 The conquest was immediately accompanied by evangelization, and new, local forms of Catholicism appeared.
 The Virgin of Guadalupe is one of Mexico's oldest religious images, and is said to have appeared to Juan Diego Cuauhtlatoatzin in 1531.
-News of the 1534 apparition on Tepayac Hill spread quickly through Mexico; and in the seven years that followed, 1532 through 1538, the Indian people accepted the Spaniards and 8 million people were converted to the Catholic faith.
+News of the 1534 apparition on Tepayac Hill spread quickly through Mexico.
+Between 1532 and 1538, the local people accepted the Spaniards and 8 million people were converted to the Catholic faith.
 Thereafter, the Aztecs no longer practiced human sacrifice or native forms of worship.
 In 2001 the Italian Movement of Love Saint Juan Diego was created, and launched evangelization projects in 32 states.
 A year later, Juan Diego was canonized by Pope John Paul II.